 Simple low cost alerting receivers ($20-30) will provide alerts for all the counties covered by the Milford transmitter.
 These counties include Clay, Dickinson, Emmet, Palo Alto, and Jackson county Minnesota.

 More expensive receivers ($40 –70) have a digital programming capability to receive weather alerts specifically related to Dickinson County.
-Other alerting receivers will also display the type of alert.
-Several choices of receiver types are available at Radio Shack in Spirit Lake.
+More expensive alerting receivers will also display the type of alert.

 Here is how to program your receiver: Set the radio frequency to channel 1, channel 7, channel G, or 162.55 MHz. depending on your model of receiver.
 If you have one of the more sophisticated receivers - with special digital coding technology called Specific Area Message Encoding (SAME) - program the digital code for the county or counties of interest to you.
 The digital code for Dickinson County is 019059.
 This NOAA weather alerting system will be tested each Wednesday between 10 AM and noon.